tmonks/100-days-of-code/log.md

 ## Day 94, December 3, Tuesday
 D94 #100DaysOfCode #freeCodeCamp
-Got the "get users" and "add exercise" endpoints working.
-Learned how to use the async/await syntax for handling Promises (looks way better!)
-I'm really enjoying how "black and white" the backend is.
-Unlike front-end projects, I know when it's good enough!
+Got the "get users" and "add exercise" endpoints working on the exercise tracker.
+Learned how to use the async/await syntax for handling Promises.
+Really enjoying the backend.
+It feels so good each time I learn a new technique and get it to work!